 Your re-engagement campaigns need to have the right incentive to get your subscribers to act.
 For instance, you can deliver special discounts and exclusive deals like the above example or create unique content to nurture them anew.

-Apart from offering them an irresistible offer, you can give your subscribers the opportunity to choose the number of emails they want to receive from you or the type of messages they prefer.
+Apart from giving them an irresistible offer, you can give your email subscribers the opportunity to choose the number of emails they want to receive from you or the type of messages they prefer.
 This way, you will improve your segments and the health of your list.

-One of the most essential elements of a newsletter campaign is your unsubscribe link.
-This button, usually found in the email footer, allows your interested contacts to remove themselves from your list easily.
+One of the most essential elements of a newsletter campaign is your unsubscribe button.
+This link, usually found in the email footer, allows your interested contacts to remove themselves from your list easily.
 Check out this example by Captions:

 Making your unsubscribe buttons clear and visible will help you power up your list cleaning efforts and give your disengaged audience a quick way out.
 While most email marketers add unsubscribe links in the footer, you can also place them above the fold to make the process faster.